How to Reuse Image Elements in SVG

 </svg>

-Then we can continue drawing, and add a side branch by adding another move to and line to commands:
+Then we can continue drawing, and add a side branch by adding another move to and line to command.
+Hover over the coordinates in the code or on the image to see how they are positioned.

 -100, -100